ryan-hamblin/BuildWeek/README.md

 Use [this rubric](https://docs.google.com/spreadsheets/d/1sFgvt8HtqNCw32YC8Wvrgrdb61oEWPTsBUrvOL3rAGQ/edit#gid=0) to help guide your development processes

+## Scrum Master Role

+In the Computer Science portion of the curriculum you have learned a number of skills that help make you a stronger developer.
+You have more experience solving difficult problems and more general knowledge on how computing systems work from the ground up.
+You will be responsible primarily for the deployment of the different pieces of the project, The Marketing Site, The Client Side App and the Back End API.

+### Your CS Unit has taught you thus far some of the following skills:

+- You are a generalist developer
+- You have the ability to solve problems that you don't know how to solve, or research solutions to problems you don't know how to tackle.
+- You know how to work as a leader and have demonstrated abilities to guide students along the way.

+#### Your Primary Role as a Scrum Master

+You, yourself, will have pieces of the project to work on.
+Additionally, your problem solving skills can be brought to bear across many of the project's subsystems, so be available to help anywhere you can.
+You might have your hands in a lot of different source files.
+If the project schedule permits it, push your boundaries and set up something more advanced like CI/CD.

+IMPORTANT: You're not the manager or boss; you are equal in rank to your teammates.
+Your job is to serve and enable the other members of the team (and yourself!) to do work more effectively.

 ## Instructions

 Focus on the objectives and desirable outcomes of Build Week listed in the description of this document above.
 You're aim here is to deliver a product and to work in roles across the development life-cycle of your application.